Kingman Reef: Amateur radio expeditions

-Since the early 1940s, Kingman Reef has had very little human contact, though amateur radio operators from around the world have occasionally visited the reef to put it "on the air" in what is known as a DX-pedition.
+Since the early 1940s, Kingman Reef has had minimal human contact.
+However, amateur radio operators from around the world have occasionally visited the reef to put it "on the air" in what is known as a DX-pedition.
 In 1974, a group of amateurs using the callsign KP6KR sailed to the reef and set up a temporary radio station and antenna.
-Other groups visited the island in subsequent years, including 1977, 1980, 1981, 1988 and 1993.
+Other groups visited the island in subsequent years, including 1977, 1980, 1981, 1988, and 1993.

-More recently, a group of 15 amateur radio operators from the Palmyra DX Group visited the reef in October 2000.
-Using the FCC-issued special event callsign K5K, the group made more than 80,000 individual contacts with amateurs around the world over a period of 10 days.
+More recently, 15 amateur radio operators from the Palmyra DX Group visited the reef in October 2000.
+Using the FCC-issued special event callsign K5K, the group made more than 80,000 individual contacts with amateurs worldwide for 10 days.

-Between November 15, 1945, and March 28, 2016, Kingman Reef was considered a discrete entity for the purpose of earning awards such as the DX Century Club.
-A video shot by amateur radio operators traveling to the K5P DX-pedition on Palmyra in January 2016 appears to show Kingman Reef mostly awash, raising questions as to whether a future activation of Kingman Reef would be possible.
+Between November 15, 1945, and March 28, 2016, Kingman Reef was considered a discrete entity to earn awards such as the DX Century Club.
+A video shot by amateur radio operators traveling to the K5P DX-pedition on Palmyra in January 2016 shows Kingman Reef mostly awash, raising questions as to whether a future activation of Kingman Reef would be possible.

-On March 28, 2016, the ARRL DXCC desk deleted Kingman Reef from the list of collectable entities effective March 29, 2016, and deeming Kingman a part of the Palmyra and Jarvis entity due to proximity of the islands and common administration of the islands by the Fish and Wildlife Service.
+On March 28, 2016, the ARRL DXCC desk deleted Kingman Reef from the list of collectible entities effective March 29, 2016, and deeming Kingman a part of the Palmyra and Jarvis entity due to proximity of the islands and common administration of the islands by the Fish and Wildlife Service.